GPU-Direct SQL

 Right now, GPU routines of PG-Strom cannot run MVCC visibility checks per row, because only host code has a special data structure for visibility checks.
 It also leads a problem.

-We cannot know which row is visible, or invisible at the time when PG-Strom requires P2P DMA for NVMe-SSD, because contents of the storage blocks are not yet loaded to CPU/RAM, and MVCC related attributes are written with individual records.
+We cannot know which row is visible, or invisible at the time when PG-Strom requires P2P DMA for NVME-SSD, because contents of the storage blocks are not yet loaded to CPU/RAM, and MVCC related attributes are written with individual records.
 PostgreSQL had similar problem when it supports IndexOnlyScan.

 To address the problem, PostgreSQL has an infrastructure of visibility map which is a bunch of flags to indicate whether any records in a particular data block are visible from all the transactions.
 If associated bit is set, we can know the associated block has no invisible records without reading the block itself.